kaworu/lua-sysctl/README.md

 ## Limitations

-* Some sysctl variablse cannot be changed while the system is running (they're "read-only tunable").
+* Some sysctl variables cannot be changed while the system is running (they're "read-only tunable").
 * You need root privilege to change sysctl variables
 * Some variables cannot be changed from inside a jail (and might depend of the securelevel too).